Introduction

 Open Zoom Settings → Audio, select the correct device, and verify system permissions to fix most audio issues.

-Fix 3: Zoom Camera is Not Working
+Fix 3: Your Zoom Camera is not working

 Symptoms: Black screen on video, camera not detected, video window blank, video freezes